telegr-am/howto/info/client_posting.md

-Telegram offers the most amazing ways for your clients to update their site without bothering you, without knowing any passwords, without logging into a web site, and without the ability to break your design.
+Telegram offers the most amazing ways for your clients to update their site without bothering you, without knowing any passwords, without logging into a web site, and without breaking your design.

 ### Update by Dropbox ###